 Elta MD Intense Moisturizer

-Incredibly, this moisturizer is formulated with only two ingredients: petrolatum, the most effective occlusive known, and paraffin, a derivative of petrolatum, also an occlusive.
-By applying this occlusive moisturizer on damp skin daily, you help hinder TEWL for up to 12 hours.
+Seriously, this moisturizer is formulated with only two ingredients: petrolatum, the most effective occlusive known, and paraffin, a derivative of petrolatum.
+By applying this occlusive moisturizer on damp skin daily, you lock in moisture for up to 12 hours.
 It’s an intensive treatment that works ideally to soothe inflamed, irritated, sunburned, flaky, or post-procedure skin.
 And on top of everything, Elta MD Intense Moisturizer lacks water, fragrances, alcohol, or anything that could disturb the protective barrier, it’s non-comedogenic and waterproof.

 Paula’s Choice Calm Restoring Moisturizer

 Paula’s Choice Calm Restoring Moisturizer uses three of the best-known occlusives, aka petrolatum, jojoba oil, and squalane, in addition to vitamin E and ceramide, wheat proteins, and sodium hyaluronate.
-They all work synergistically to relieve dryness, repair, and soften rough patches while antioxidants defend against free radical damage.
-It’s that moisturizer that even sensitive or rosacea-prone skin types can use without worrying about irritations.
-Additionally, the cream aims to plump fine lines and wrinkles, ease redness, and replenish moisture.
+They all work synergistically to relieve dryness, repair the barrier, and soften rough patches, while the antioxidants defend against free radical damage.
+It’s that moisturizer that even sensitive or rosacea-prone skin types can use without worrying about redness.
+Additionally, the cream aims to plump fine lines and wrinkles, ease irritation, and replenish moisture.

 CeraVe Healing Ointment